 Finish Your Booklet

-9. If you need to make the booklet sturdier, glue the sections that have gaps, there are 3 of these sections.
+- If you need to make the booklet sturdier, glue the sections that have gaps.
+There are three of these sections.

-You can make a cover for your little paper book by getting some thicker paper, cutting it to just a little taller than the book, and wrap it around the book, leaving some extra paper on each end to tuck in, just like a real book jacket.
+You can make a cover for your little paper book by getting some thicker paper, cutting it to just a little taller than the book, and wrap it around the book.
+Leave some extra paper on each end to tuck in, just like a real book jacket.

 You can take it a step further and glue the spine together, or glue the back of all of the sections, making a very sturdy little book.